sporto/hop/readme.md

 ## How this works

-This router uses a list of tuples to configure routes e.g. `(route, action)`.
-When a route is matched the router will call the action specified with the appropiate parameters.
+- Routes are defined as union types e.g. `User Int`
+- Then you define route matchers e.g. `route2 User "/users/ int`.
+This creates a matcher that matches "/users/1" for example.

-To navigate to a different route you call `Hop.navigateTo`, this will return an effect that your application must run via ports.
+- Then you call `Hop.navigateTo` to change the browser location, this will return an effect that your application must run via ports.

-This router is made to work with StartApp.
+- When the browser location changes, Hop will match the route e.g. "/users/1" -> `User 1`
+- Hop provides a signal that you application consumes, this signal carries the matched routes

+Hop works with StartApp out of the box.

+DIAGRAM

 ### Hash routing